nhcho91/rlcmrac/codes/README.md

 This is especially useful for the learning based system.
 The initial condition, noises, and weight intializations may be different for each sessions.

+We have to change the memory as a list.
+It is much faster than numpy append and remove.

+-[ ] Plotting

 ## Environments

 MRAC, Concurrent-learning MRAC, Concurrent Re-weighting MRAC